-7.10 Calibration of O3 Sensors
+7.10 Calibration of O_3 Sensors (ISM Sensors only)

-The M800 provides the ability to perform a 1-Point or process calibration for O3 sensors.
-Dissolved Ozone must be performed quickly because O3 decays rapidly into oxygen, especially at warm temperatures.
+The M800 provides the ability to perform a 1-Point or process calibration for O_3 sensors.
+Dissolved Ozone must be performed quickly because O_3 decays rapidly into oxygen, especially at warm temperatures.

-Enter the menu Calibrate Sensor (see chapter 7.1 "Sensor Calibration"; PATH:

-(Cal\Cal\Calibrate Sensor) and choose the desired channel for calibration.
+Enter the menu Calibrate Sensor (see chapter 7.1 "Sensor Calibration"; PATH: (A)\Cal\Calibrate Sensor) and choose the desired channel for calibration.

-Unit: Several units for dissolved O3 can be chosen.
+Unit: Several units for dissolved O_3 can be chosen.